oscarprdev/Short_url/README.md

 ## Description

-Short url application done with React, Zustand, React Query, Typescript and Tailwind running with Golang api using PostgreSQL database and OAuth.
+Short url application done with React, Zustand, React Query, Typescript and Tailwind running with Golang api using PostgreSQL database and OAuth authentication.

-In testing, it's working for unit tests with Vitest, React Testing Library, and Mock Service Worker enabling HTTP request interception and Playwright for end-to-end tests.
+In testing, unit tests with Vitest, React Testing Library and Playwright for end-to-end tests.

 ## System Design